wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/modern-management-education/includes/enroll-devices.md

 ![Graphic of a laptop, a mobile phone, and a cloud.](../media/cloud-devices.png)

-1. **Prepare your network and devices for setup.** Ensure all devices are factory reset or new and haven’t been set up, and that you’re using the latest version of the Set up School PCs app.
+1. **Prepare your network and devices for setup.** Ensure all devices are factory reset or new and haven't been set up, and that you're using the latest version of the Set up School PCs app.
-1. **Create the provisioning package.** Within the Set up School PCs app you can choose the preferred settings and apps for different groups based on their needs.
+1. **Create the provisioning package.** Within the Set up School PCs app, you can choose the preferred settings and apps for different groups based on their needs.

     ![Graphic of computer, tablet, and mobile phone.](../media/devices.png)